dmackdev/bevy_jaipur/src/ai/AI-README.md

 # Jaipur AI

 The following notes are more of a reminder for myself, but may be of interest to the reader.
-Read on if you have played at least one game and wish to understand how the AI "thinks" :smile:
+Read on if you have played at least one game and wish to understand how the AI "thinks"! :smile:

 ### Scoring